Neo2854/MusicPlayer/README.md

 # MusicPlayer
-A highly customizable music player that lets u customize background and tracks info like album arts, playlists and artists.</br>
+A highly customizable music player that lets you customize background and tracks info like album arts, playlists and artists.</br>

 Upcoming Features
   * Lightmode, Darkmode